caracal7/ui.js/README.md

 # Getting started

-> **i.js** at moment is a **Proof of Concept** and in the process of being rewritten to the new DSL syntax and will be moved to new renderer.
+> **i.js** at moment is a **Proof of Concept** and in the process of being rewritten to the current DSL syntax and will be moved to new renderer.
 Many functions are not yet ported over from the previous version.

 **<b style="color:red">Do not use</b> in production until v.0.7 will be released**